 Here is all the information (including photos) to give you confidence about clipping your dog’s black nails.

-If you want to jump ahead (especially to the black nail pictures), please click the links.
+If you want to jump ahead (especially to the black nail pictures), please scroll down.

 What Happens if my Dog’s Nails Grow Too Long?

 There are a number of things that can go wrong if you let your dog’s nails grow too long.

 First, your dog won’t be able to walk or run properly.

 Imagine trying to walk around with your toes curled under your feet.

 When the dogs can’t walk properly, it puts a lot of unnecessary strain on their muscles and their spine.
 If the nails grow too long, they can become ingrown, and those ingrown nails are prone to infection and cause your dog a lot of pain.

 When Should I be Trimming Black Dog Nails?

 Dogs’ nails should be trimmed whenever they get too long, no matter how old they are.